Prasarita : Wide stance ; Pad: Foot ; Uttan : Intense stretch. Wide-legged standing forward bend with variations and full versions of the postures.

 - Start from Samasthiti/Tadasana

 - Inhale, turn to the right and keep your feet about one meter apart, the outer edges of your foot should be parallel to each other.
-(The distance between your feet depends on the ratio of length of your spine and the leg, on an average it can be about four times the length of your foot).
-The feet shouldn’t turn out other wise it might put undue stress on the ligament and tendons of your knee.
+(The distance between your feet depends on the ratio of the length of your spine and the leg, on average it can be about four times the length of your foot).
+The feet shouldn’t turn out otherwise it might put undue stress on the ligament and tendons of your knee.

 - Place your hands firmly on your hips.

 - Inhale and lift your entire spine and the chest up sinking the hips toward the floor.
-Exhale fold forward from the hip joint leading with your chest, place your hands shoulder width apart on the ground with your fingers in one line with the toes.
+Exhale, fold forward from the hip joint, leading with your chest, and place your hands shoulder-width apart on the ground with your fingers in one line with the toes.

 - Inhale, lift the chest, straighten the arms and concave the lower back to look forward (or the Drishti could be at the tip of your nose).

 - For B the hands are placed on the hips and elbows will move as close as possible.